neutrinoapp/neutrino/README.md

 <p align="center">![Neutrino](http://v41.imgup.net/NEUTRINO-l3931.png)<p/>

-#### Note: The project is still in its alpha stage if you still want to see it running, check out the demo in the [website](http://neutrinoapp.com).
+#### Note: The project is still in its alpha stage, if you still want to see it running, check out the demo in the [website](http://neutrinoapp.com).

 ## Introduction